Guidance on coronavirus asymptomatic testing in schools and colleges.

 Coronavirus (COVID-19) asymptomatic testing in primary, secondary, further education and childcare settings

-In order to quickly detect asymptomatic adults and ask them to self isolate as soon as possible to reduce the likelihood of clusters and outbreaks in settings and the disruption that brings to education and care, we encourage all staff and learners of secondary school age and above to test using Lateral Flow Tests (LFTs) at home to all primary, secondary, further education and childcare settings that want them from February 2021.
+In order to quickly detect asymptomatic individuals and ask them to self-isolate as soon as possible to reduce the likelihood of clusters and outbreaks in settings and the disruption that brings to education and care, we encourage all staff and learners of secondary school age and above to test using Lateral Flow Tests (LFTs) 3 times a week at home from January 2022.

 In line with the approach for Health and Social Care workers those working in special educational provision will, from 22 December 2021, be asked to test using LFTs every day before they come to work.

 Staff working in mainstream schools and colleges in high prevalence areas may be temporarily advised to increase the frequency of their testing to every day if local IMTs advise it necessary.